olearykieran/x-chat/docs/INSTALL.md

 3. Click "Create new secret key" and copy the key (note: it will only be shown once)

-4. In Chrome, click the X-Chat extension icon in your toolbar to open the side panel
+4. In Chrome, click the X-Polish extension icon in your toolbar to open the side panel

 5. Click the settings icon (⚙️) in the top right of the panel